lindell/multi-gitter/README.md

 # Use SSH cloning URL instead of HTTPS + token.
 This requires that a setup with ssh keys that have access to all repos and that the server is already in known_hosts.
 ssh-auth: false

+# Github team names of the reviewers, in format: 'org/team'
+team-reviewers:
+  - example

 # The personal access token for the targeting platform.
 Can also be set using the GITHUB_TOKEN/GITLAB_TOKEN/GITEA_TOKEN/BITBUCKET_SERVER_TOKEN environment variable.
 token: